itp382-20223/itp382-20223.github.io/lab09.md

 Here's the [Android Version](https://www.epicgames.com/fortnite/en-US/mobile/android/get-started)\
 The iOS Version seems to be a bit of a pain right now, but there are [instructions](https://www.igeeksblog.com/how-to-download-fortnite-battle-royale-on-iphone-ipad/) here.

+Our version of the lab should end up looking like this:
+<iframe style="display:block; margin: 0 auto;" src="https://drive.google.com/file/d/1vMwz76cPmhGvxd3A0nTyqF-k5qKwWQmc/preview" width="854" height="480" allow="autoplay"></iframe>